-In Laidlow, the employer not only tied up a safety guard to move it out of the way and increase "speed and convenience," but also had a long-running practice of temporarily replacing the safety guard while OSHA carried out safety inspections.43 Prior to Plaintiff's injury, there were "close-calls," but the unguarded mill was operated "for approximately twelve to thirteen years" without any accidents.44 The Laidlow Court therefore addressed whether the removal of the safety guard gave rise to a "substantial certainty" of harm, in the "absence of any prior injury."45
+Almost two decades after Millison was decided, the Supreme Court revisited the "substantial certainty" standard in Laidlow.
+41 In Laidlow, Plaintiff was injured operating a machine without a safety guard, which his employer had "tied up" to increase "speed and convenience."
+42 In addition, the employer had a long-running practice of temporarily placing the safety guard in its proper position while OSHA carried out safety inspections.43

+Prior to Plaintiff's injury, there were "close-calls" but the unguarded mill was operated "for approximately twelve to thirteen years" without any accidents.
+44 The Laidlow Court therefore addressed whether the removal of the safety guard gave rise to a "substantial certainty" of harm, in the "absence of any prior injury."
+45

-To resolve this issue, the Laidlow Court emphasized several key principles from the Millison opinion.46 Although the "narrow and limited approach . . . requir[ing] subjective intention to injure" was rejected, the Millison Court left open the question whether removal of a safety device can be sufficiently egregious to find an intentional wrong.47 The Laidlow Court described
+To resolve this issue, the Laidlow Court emphasized several key principles from the Millison opinion.
+46 Although the "narrow and limited approach . . . requir[ing] subjective intention